Advertisements and signs

 An advertisement includes posters, notices, placards, A-boards, estate agents boards, banners, fascia signs, projecting signs, pole signs, canopy signs, directional signs, price displays, signage on vehicles and captive balloons, and flags.

 You are advised to consult the Guide for Advertisers booklet to see if your proposal needs consent.
-If you have any doubts about whether the advertisement you wish to display needs the Council's express consent please contact the Council's Planning Service for advice - see the contact details on the right.
+If you're not sure whether you need the council's express consent please contact Planning for advice (see the contacts section of this page).

 - Signs on enclosed land which are not readily visible from any public place